ThisisDennis/bring-shopping-rhasspy/README.md

 The Original was written by https://github.com/philipp2310 (https://github.com/philipp2310/snips-bring-shopping).
 I changed a few things to make it work on Rhasspy.
 There is also a List of Items for shopping lists (SlotsAndSentences4Rhasspy/bringItems) a manual may come... or not.
+You may wanna use setupWithService.sh.
+Show the Logs with logs.sh, reload after changes with reload.sh.
+Have fun

 Connect your Rhasspy Assistant to your Bring! shopping list!
 With Bring! your list will be available on Android, iOs and via Web Access.